 Sen. Katrina Shealy, R-Lexington, introduced the bill after she got concerned about her own two grandsons and the possibility of their Social Security numbers being stolen.
 If someone had their numbers, they could use them to get all kinds of credit and ruin their credit ratings long before they would even know there was a problem.
 "Let's think about how much trouble it is for us to try to get our credit fixed, and then here they are trying to start out and their credit's ruined," she says.

 The original bill would have allowed parents to place preemptive security freezes on their children’s credit free of charge.
 But the House amended the bill to include a fee of up to $5.
 The bill passed the Senate but ran out of time in the House before lawmakers adjourned for the year in June.
 It’s now on the House’s calendar for the first day they go back into session in January.

-You can learn more about how to put a security freeze on your credit from the Department of Consumer Affairs here.
+You can learn more about security freezes and how to put them on your own credit report from the South Carolina Department of Consumer Affairs here.

 1336 Augusta West Parkway

 All content © Copyright 2000 - 2014 Media General Communications Holdings, LLC.
 A Media General Company.